TELMAN-CREATOR/TELMAN-CREATOR/README.md

 ---

 ## 🧐 About Me
-- 🔹 Passionate about backend development and microservices.
+- 🔹 Passionate about backend development and Automation Testing.
 - ⚡ Always learning and exploring new technologies.
-- 🚀 Looking for opportunities to contribute and grow as a Java Developer.
+- 🚀 Looking for opportunities to contribute and grow as a QA Automation Engineer.

 ---